 The play’s story follows directly on from Henry IV, Part 3.
-It influenced Christopher Marlowe’s play, Edward the Second, which was written no later than 1592.
-Richard III probably dates from around 1591–1592.
+It was written in 1593.

 The play was first printed as a quarto in 1597, using a manuscript that was possibly based on the collective memory of the Chamberlain’s Men.
 Further quartos in 1598, 1602 and 1605, were each typeset from the preceding one.
 A fifth quarto in 1612 was typeset from the fourth and third quartos, and a sixth in 1622 was typeset from the fifth.
 The First Folio version is longer and was probably prepared from a combination of the third and sixth quartos, and Shakespeare’s manuscripts.